Hamlabs/ArcticTracker-ESP32/README.md

 It is based on the earlier Arctic Tracker (v.2) prototype which used an ESP32.
 This was again based on the even earlier Arctic Tracker (v.1) prototype which used a Teensy 3 MCU module and a ESP-8266 module (with NodeMCU).

-See http://www.hamlabs.no for some blogging about this project and on the including port to the [T-TWR](http://hamlabs.no/2024/03/22/arctic-tracker-software-on-lilygo-t-twr-plus/).
+See http://www.hamlabs.no for some blogging about this project and on the port to the [T-TWR](http://hamlabs.no/2024/03/22/arctic-tracker-software-on-lilygo-t-twr-plus/).

 ## Supported hardware